Our ten-day honeymoon adventure across Bali

 Our last hotel for the holiday was Segara Village in Denpasar.
 While it was a really nice hotel, by this point we just wanted to relax before the long journey home.
 Food was ok, but the service was very confusing.
 It was a buffet but we could only have certain stuff, which we didn’t really understand, but what we ended up with was nice.

 For our last day, before going back to the airport, we managed to squeeze in something I was hugely looking forward to.
 Taman Festival Park has been closed for years, and while reports vary on what actually happened, I was desperate to explore the site.
 So much so, I wrote a completely separate article related to the explore which you can read here.

 I’m not entirely sure how we managed to cram so much into ten days, but we did, and I’m pretty confident that we saw as much of Bali as we could during our stay.
-Although to be honest, I’d be happy just going back to relax at the W Hotel…Thank you for reading!
-GirlGeekUpNorth x
+Although to be honest, I’d be happy just going back to relax at the W Hotel…Thanks for reading!